dalygbarron/crab/README.md

 The space crabs are in fact themselves humans that have been degraded into some kind of pest species with chemicals and reverse evolution.

+Another good example is that the earth people's war machines and mechas will have "personality" and be personified in themselves, whereas ones that are built on mars will not do that.
+Like how these fucking stupid windows and mac computers start talking to you and saying bullshit when you boot them up for the first time like I just heard.

 ## Gameplay
 ### Time
 I want the time taken to perform a given action to be very clear and I want every action to have an associated time